cpholguera/owasp-mstg/Document/0x06h-Testing-Platform-Interaction.md

 ##### Checking if JavaScript is Enabled

-Remember that if a `UIWebView` is being used, JavaScript is enabled by default and there's no possibility to disable it.
+Remember that if a `UIWebView` is being used, JavaScript is enabled by default and there's no possibility to disable it.

-For `WKWebView`, you should verify if JavaScript is enabled. use [`javaScriptEnabled`](https://developer.apple.com/documentation/webkit/wkpreferences/1536203-javascriptenabled) from `WKPreferences` for this.
+For `WKWebView`, you should verify if JavaScript is enabled.
+Use [`javaScriptEnabled`](https://developer.apple.com/documentation/webkit/wkpreferences/1536203-javascriptenabled) from `WKPreferences` for this.

 Extend the previous script with the following line: